LeonBrindley/Warp-Coursework-2/README.md

 Finally, XYZ_DATA_CFG is set to **0x11** so the high-pass filter is not bypassed and the accelerometer's full-scale range equals **4g**.

+<ins>**Configuration: Sampling Rate**</ins>

+It is insufficient to simply configure the time period (for example, **250ms**) using the argument of **OSA_TimeDelay()**, as this does not account for the time required to execute the data processing steps.
+Furthermore, this duration can vary between samples (for example, because more iterations are required in the **sqrtInt()** function using the Newton-Raphson method).

+Fortunately, this execution time can be recorded by calling **OSA_TimeGetMsec()** before and after running the necessary code (and calculating the difference).
+Subsequently, this is subtracted from the nominal time period before being fed into the OSA_TimeDelay() function.

 <ins>**Configuration: Low-Pass Filter Cut-Off Frequency**</ins>

 To set the low-pass filter frequency, you can use a program such as [WinRFCalc](https://rfcalculator.com).
 You must make sure that the number of taps is **odd** and that the sampling frequency is **at least twice** the cut-off frequency (to fulfil the Nyquist Criterion).
 The default LPFWeights array gives **19** taps, a maximum attenuation of **120dB** and a cut-off frequency and sampling frequency of **450 Hz** and **8,192 Hz**, respectively.
 These parameters were chosen as the resulting coefficients were all positive and there were minimal rounding errors (such as in comparison to an attenuation of 130dB).